-Singapore has four official languages: English, Mandarin Chinese, Tamil and Malay.
+Singapore has five official languages: English, Mandarin and Cantonese Chinese, Tamil and Malay.
 When Doctor Who aired on the mainly English Channel 5, it may have had subtitling for some of the other languages.
 However when it screened on Channel 8, which was predominantly Chinese, it would more than likely have had sub-titling to support the English soundtrack.

 Television Stations / Channels